How to Apply

 A. A completed Exterior Alteration Application may be submitted under the Fast Track process by noon any Friday that Claret Hall is open.
 Due to scheduling conflicts and unforeseen circumstances, the Fast Track process may not be available during all weeks of the year.
 Please check the Architectural Guidelines to note whether the alteration you desire is eligible for the Fast Track process.
 The application form for the Fast Track process is the same form used for all Exterior Alterations Application requests.

-- Include the proposed change/alteration description, site plans, drawings and samples, owner’s signature and the signature of adjacent neighbors.
+- Include the proposed change/alteration description, site plans, drawings and samples, and the owner’s signature.

 - Covenant Advisor reviews the application for completeness.
-If it meets Fast Track criteria it goes directly to the Sign-off Representative.
-If the application is incomplete (at the time of submission and/or not eligible for the Fast Track process), it will be reviewed at the regularly scheduled Residential Architectural Committee meeting (RAC) meeting.
+If it meets Fast Track criteria, it goes directly to the Sign-off Representative.
+If the application is incomplete (at the time of submission and/or not eligible for the Fast Track process), it will be reviewed at the regularly scheduled Resident Architectural Committee (RAC) meeting.

-- A complete application includes plot plan, samples, drawings, all pertinent measurements; signatures of four visually affected property owners surrounding the applicant’s property.
-If the application is complete and meets the criteria for Fast Track review; it will then be reviewed by a member of the Architectural Committee.
+- A complete application includes plot plan, samples, drawings, and all pertinent measurements.
+If the application is complete and meets the criteria for Fast Track review, it will then be reviewed by a member of the Architectural Committee.

 - Covenant Advisor notifies applicant of AC decision.
 Confirmation in writing will follow.
 If an application does not meet all the criteria for the Fast Track process, the Covenant Advisor will move the application to the regular review process.
 The decision to move an application to the standard process is final.